 - a customer-focused approach to work.

 Pre-entry experience in taxation is not necessary.
-The selection process looks at your capabilities and potential.
-Emphasis is placed on the competences required, examples of which are sought throughout the selection process, and which are drawn from all areas of life.
+The selection process focuses on your capabilities and potential, and emphasis is placed on the competences required.
+Examples of you demonstrating these capabilities are sought after in the selection process, drawn from all areas of life.

-HMRC runs an eight-week internship programme open to students in their penultimate year of study who expect to achieve a minimum 2:2 degree in any subject.
+In the past, HMRC has run an eight-week internship programme open to students in their penultimate year of study who expect to achieve a minimum 2:2 degree in any subject.
 The graduate-level placement provides an insight into the role of a tax professional and includes structured training, mentoring and supervision.
+The internship did not run in 2019, so check the HMRC website for details of any upcoming programmes.

 HMRC recruits applicants on to the HMRC Tax Professional Graduate Programme from which successful applicants go on to develop a career as a senior tax professional.
 Staff work in a variety of locations throughout the UK.